DeePawar28/DeePawar28/README.md

 Hi there! 👋

 I'm Deep, a Master's graduate in Computer Science from Illinois Tech with a passion for building secure, scalable, and modular software systems.
-From cloud computing and big data tobackend development and blockchain, I love turning complex problems into elegant solutions.
+From cloud computing and big data to backend development, I love turning complex problems into elegant solutions.

 ## 🔥 What I Do:
 ✅ Designing and building backend systems with **Java** and **Spring Boot**